agentifyanchor/blog/content/posts/2025-01-20-building-a-free-bot-based-message-extension-for-microsoft-teams-without-microsoft-365-copilot-leveraging-ollama-with-llama32.md

 types: ""
 ---

-In this blog post, I will guide you through how to create a bot-based message extension for Microsoft Teams, without the necessity of the [Microsoft 365 Copilot license](https://learn.microsoft.com/en-us/microsoftteams/platform/sbs-messagingextension-searchcommand-plugin?tutorial-step=1) or waiting until joining the Microsoft 365 Developer Technology Adoption Program [(TAP)](https://developer.microsoft.com/en-us/microsoft-365/tap)
+In this blog post, I will guide you through creating a bot-based message extension for Microsoft Teams, without the necessity of the [Microsoft 365 Copilot license](https://learn.microsoft.com/en-us/microsoftteams/platform/sbs-messagingextension-searchcommand-plugin?tutorial-step=1) or waiting until joining the Microsoft 365 Developer Technology Adoption Program [(TAP)](https://developer.microsoft.com/en-us/microsoft-365/tap)

 While Microsoft 365 Copilot provides enhanced features for enterprise users, you can still build powerful bots using Ollama, a locally run model like Llama3.2, to handle natural language processing.